UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 the nuclear spins.

 ![Thermal mixing](thermal_mixing.svg)

-Figure 3: Thermal mixing is a three-spin process involving two electron spins and a nuclear spin.
+**Figure 3**: Thermal mixing is a three-spin process involving two electron spins and a nuclear spin.
 The electron spin resonance is wider than the nuclear Larmor frequency by inhomogeneous broadening (e.g. g-anisotropy).
 The electron spins are coupled by strong dipolar